-- The Ministry of Tourism and Aviation will conduct task force conference calls to keep key agencies apprised of preparations and developments. - Please keep your local Ministry representative and the Bahamas Hotel - & Tourism Association (BHTA) current on the status of your property. - Post-hurricane Please complete and return your damage assessment form as quickly as possible.
+- The Bahamas Ministry of Tourism, Investments & Aviation will conduct task force conference calls to keep key agencies apprised of preparations and developments. - Please keep your local Bahamas Ministry of Tourism, Investments & Aviation representative and the Bahamas Hotel & Tourism Association (BHTA) current on the status of your property. - Post-hurricane Please complete and return the Hurricane Impact Damage Assessment Form as quickly as possible to the General Manager, Travel Compliance Department.